acutesoftware/AIKIF/README.rst

 >> pip install aikif

-There are some basic examples shown in the aikif/examples folder:
+There are some basic examples shown in the aikif/examples folder
-	Project Management
-    Code Management
-    Personal Information Management

 To start the web interface use
 >>aikif/web_app/web_aikif.py